-Add metadata
+Add Metadata

-From the Exoscale Console
+From the the Portal:

-You can add key-value pairs, assigned to the Object you chose.
+You can add key-value pairs, assigned to the object you chose.

-We assume you are using s3cmd.
+We assume you are using S3cmd.

 If you want to add a metadata “foo” with value “bar”, the key will be named x-amz-meta-foo